Last updated: ET

 Loss of this card can result in fines, serious delays or imprisonment at the time of departure.

 Violation of the rules of migration registration may result in a fine.
-In some cases, visitors may face expulsion from the Russian Federation and a ban of up to 5 years.
+In some cases, visitors may face expulsion from Russia and a ban from re-entering of up to 5 years.

-- Migrant registration – Ministry of Foreign Affairs of the Russian Federation
+- Migrant registration - Russian Ministry of Foreign Affairs

 Customs declaration form